You are here

 Discover our priorities on decarbonisation strategies:

-Between 2012 and 2018, the job market linked to the EU’s circular economy grew by 5% and resulted in more than 4 million jobs.
 The circular economy maintains the value of products, materials and resources for as long as possible, while safeguarding human health, protecting the environment and preserving Europe’s competitiveness.
 Business involvement is key to the success and implementation of the circular economy in Europe.

 EU environmental policy should protect health and safety whilst enabling investment and growth.
 Priority must be given to the promotion of cutting-edge innovation that can find alternatives to harmful substances, which can protect human health and natural resources.
 Cooperation between governments, industry and civil society is critical to achieve circularity in products and services at every stage of their lifecycle.
 Protecting our environment is an economy-wide endeavour and requires a policy framework that enables sustainable growth, the pursuit of competitive advantages and innovation.